Soultrace vs Enneagram: Science or Mysticism?

 Soultrace takes the Enneagram's key insight—motivations matter—and applies actual statistical methodology.

-Instead of adding up scores and matching to a type, Soultrace maintains a full probability distribution:
+Instead of adding up scores and matching to a type, Soultrace maintains probability distributions over 8 traits:

-Every answer updates your distribution based on actual likelihood data.
+Every answer updates your trait posteriors based on calibrated likelihood templates.
+Colors emerge from the weight matrix transformation.
 The math is explicit, auditable, and principled.

 Adaptive Question Selection

 Enneagram tests ask the same questions regardless of your answers.
-Soultrace calculates information gain:
+Soultrace calculates information gain across all traits the question measures:

 Head-to-Head Comparison